 31 years young on the 14th of this month, been living with girlfriend for about 8 or 9 years now, 3 kids.
 I left school with por results and went straight onto a YTS course (youth training scheme) in IT, only basic IT but it was a start This was before windows so it gave me a fair knowledge in DOS which is quiet handy now, whilst on the YTS i was sent on loads of work placements, non of which had anything to do with IT, they ranged from working in the test lads of a battery factory to doing some filing for a charted accountant.
 Finished the YTS with very goog results but I was young and stupid and thought i would take some time out and was unemployed for a good few years, during this time i landed a fiddle job in the computer shop round the corner from where I lived, and decided that IT was going nowhere(STUPID, STUPID ME) so went to college to do a course in motor vehicle body repair and spray painting passed the exams with destinction on all papers and went to work in various garages for the next few years, during this time I also worked on a night (and sometimes days) for a promotions company doing everything from compaeing fashion shows, Karaoke, DJ'ing even gave mobile phones away in night clubs and shopping centres, then due to us buying a second hand computer about 4 or 5 years ago and got connected to the web i sparked up a conversation with a guy down south and he got me intersted in networking by telling me about the things he could do on his home network, he seemed very brainy, about 2 years ago we bought our first house and gutted the place, so before the walls were skimmed i installed all the Cat5 cable for my home network, girlfriend was not amused, bought a second computer and printer, plugged them all in and thought this is easy i should get qualified, and thats how i ended up with Nitlc, and found out that it's not as easy as i had first thought, been on the course about a year now so i am way behind in my studies, the problem i have is that i have discovered that i learn better and quicker in a class room environment, so i am struggling at the moment.

-I am now working for The Labour Party in the IT department (Helpdesk), was in london yesterday for a garden party at No.10 Downing Street and met Tony and the wife, when i first went in i was offered a half pint glass with lager in and i never had an empty glass after that they were just walking round and i could take one mouthful then someone would come over and top me up, it was like that all day, so as you can imagine i was really pi**ed , me Pi**ed :drunk in the gardens of number 10, can you believe it.
+I am now working for The Labour Party in the IT department (Helpdesk), was in london yesterday for a garden party at No.10 Downing Street and met Tony and the wife, when i first went in i was offered a half pint glass with lager in and i never had an empty glass after that they were just walking round and i could take one mouthful then someone would come over and top me up, it was like that all day, so as you can imagine i was really pi**ed :silly , me Pi**ed :drunk in the gardens of number 10, can you believe it.

 Well thats about it, sorry if i went on a bit, but now you know